 More Writing Ideas for March

-By choosing one or more of these easy activities, you can transform your classroom into a space fit for a leprechaun while also giving your students a little something to learn along the way.
+By choosing one or more of these easy St Patrick’s day school activities, you can transform your classroom into a space fit for a leprechaun while also giving your students a little something to learn along the way.

-If you enjoyed these St Patrick’s Day Activities and Writing Prompts, please share them on Facebook, Twitter, and/or Pinterest.
+If you enjoyed these St Patrick’s Day School Activities and Bonus Writing Prompts, please share them on Facebook, Twitter, and/or Pinterest.

 I appreciate it!